 The Doro Magna 4000 is one of THE loudest phones in production today, boasting a powerful 60dB voice volume with a 90dB ringer volume; that's about 6 times louder than a standard phone!

-At HearingDirect, we have created our very own online hearing check so you can test your hearing for free and in the comfort of your own home.
+At Hearing Direct, we have created our very own online hearing test so you can test your hearing for free and in the comfort of your own home.

-All you will need is a few free minutes and some ear or headphones.
+All you will need is a few spare minutes and some ear or headphones.
 Once the test is complete, you will get your results instantly via email and based on the outcome of the hearing test, you may be encouraged to take further action.

-If you have any questions relating to hearing loss, please do contact us and our expert team will do their best to help you.
+If you have any questions, please do get in touch and our expert team will do their best to help you.